 Candidates develop a dissertation question as they advance in their work with clinical cases and in their study of theory and research methods.
 They may begin to write a research prospectus at any point in training, usually in conjunction with a research course.
-Following a successful Clinical Case Review, the candidate presents a brief prospectus or concept paper to the Research Committee for initial discussion and approval of the research question, rationale, and method.
-The Research Committee assists the candidate in selecting readers to advise the candidate in the development of the dissertation proposal.
-Over the course of the dissertation research, the candidate works with three readers, one of whom might be an outside reader.
-When the proposal is fully developed, it is approved by the candidate's research committee, and the candidate undertakes the data collection, analysis, and writing of the findings and discussion.
+Following a successful Clinical Case Review, candidates present a brief prospectus or concept paper to the Research Committee for initial discussion and approval of the research question, rationale, and method.
+The Research Committee assists candidates in selecting readers to advise them in the development of the dissertation proposal.
+Over the course of the dissertation research, candidates work with three readers, one of whom might be an outside reader.
+When the proposal is fully developed, it is approved by the candidate's research committee, and candidates undertake the data collection, analysis, and writing of the findings and discussion.
 Doctoral dissertation projects may be single case studies, multiple case studies, theoretical studies, or studies applying psychoanalytic theory or technique to other kinds of observations and data, e.g., in the educational setting.

-When the dissertation is complete and meets the readers' approval, the candidate schedules the dissertation defense with her/his dissertation committee in conjunction with the Research Committee.
-The doctoral candidate orally presents the dissertation research to the readers, the Research Committee, and the doctoral program faculty.
+When the dissertation is complete and meets the readers' approval, candidates schedule the dissertation defense with their dissertation committee in conjunction with the Research Committee.
+Doctoral candidates orally present the dissertation research to the readers, the Research Committee, and the doctoral program faculty.
 All doctoral program faculty members are given the opportunity to read the dissertation prior to the defense and vote on whether the research meets doctoral standards.